-This type of security environment may exist when a program runs under a local MAS where CICS security is not active.
+This type of security environment may exist in the CICSPlex SM GUI or when a program runs under a local MAS where CICS security is not active.
 Since CMAS security is active, security checking is performed by EYU9XESV.

 Table 3 summarizes the levels of API security and the conditions under which they are implemented.